 Most of the theoretical and empirical developments in urban ecology have used green areas (e.g. Chiesura 2004, Tzoulas et al. 2007, Wolch et al. 2014), freshwater streams (e.g. Allan et al. 1997, Paul & Meyer 2001, Walsh et al. 2005), and organisms such as birds (e.g. Blair et al. 1996, Chace & Walsh 2006) or plants (e.g. Ulrich 1984, Donovan & Prestemon 2012, Donovan et al. 2013) as their preferred research subjects.
 Coastal settings and species have not received the attention they deserve, and only 5% of urban ecology research in Web of Science is focused in coastal or marine ecosystems.
 This is unfortunate because coastal cities present a variety of environments, including the land-marine ecotone interaction, and they are an important place for people to settle (Weinstein 2009).
 According to the United Nations in 2017, 40% of the world’s population live less than 100 Km from the sea, and these cities have increased their population 6.6 times between 1945 and 2012 (Barragán and Andrés 2015).
-These factors and specific features such as interactions with watersheds in estuaries, the establishment of structures as ports (Cadenasso et al. 2006), and the social importance of access to the waterfront (Sairinen and Kumpulainen 2006) reflect a particular vulnerability for coastal urban areas.
-During the last decades, studies on risks have increased due to predicted changes in winds, waves or sea-level rise due to climate change (Benveniste et al. 2019, Torresan et al. 2008, Kumar et al. 2010).
-Despite recent interest on vulnerabilities, research has mainly focused on geomorphological contexts.
+These factors and specific features such as interactions with watersheds in estuaries, the establishment of structures in ports (Cadenasso et al. 2006), and the social importance of access to the waterfront (Sairinen and Kumpulainen 2006) reflect a particular vulnerability for coastal urban areas.
+During recent decades, studies on risks have increased due to predicted changes in winds, waves or sea-level rise due to climate change (Benveniste et al. 2019, Torresan et al. 2008, Kumar et al. 2010).
+Despite recent interest on vulnerabilities, research has mainly focused on geomorphological contexts (Arns et al. 2017, Vitousek et al. 2017, Luijendijk et al. 2018, Benveniste et al. 2019).

 This article reviews scientific publications of coastal urban ecology with the aim of examining spatial and temporal changes in time and evaluating the evolution of urban ecology in these vulnerable areas through identifying the interconnection in existing literature given by the urban ecology paradigms (Pickett et al. 2016).
 Here, studies are classified according to theoretical and empirical dimensions of urban ecology.
 Biases in the literature are highlighted as a way to call attention to the needs for developing coastal urban ecology studies that can inform ongoing urbanization trends, especially in developing and mid-income countries.